-Core and other designated business sectors are stipulated in Public Notices by the Ministry of Finance and other ministries responsible for relevant business sectors and are constantly updated to reflect economic security requirements within the foreign investment screening system framework.
-Based on this policy, new core designated business sectors were added in May 2023 from the viewpoint of securing stable supply chains and addressing the risk of technology leakage and the military diversion of commercial technologies, in response to the designation in April 2023 of "specific critical products" subject to stable supply support under the Act on the Promotion of Ensuring National Security through Integrated Implementation of Economic Measures (hereinafter referred to as the "Economic Security Promotion Act").
+Designated business sectors are stipulated in Public Notices by the Ministry of Finance and other ministries responsible for relevant business sectors and are constantly updated to reflect economic security requirements within the foreign investment screening system framework.
+Based on this policy, new core designated business sectors were added from the viewpoint of securing stable supply chains and addressing the risk of technology leakage and the military diversion of commercial technologies, in response to the designation in April 2023 and Augst 2024 of "specified critical products" subject to stable supply support under the Act on the Promotion of Ensuring National Security through Integrated Implementation of Economic Measures (hereinafter referred to as the "Economic Security Promotion Act").
 The current core and other designated business sectors are as follows: